cdot/CBOR/README.md

 CBOR library with pluggable tag handlers.

-This implementation is intended to write and read complex ES6+ Javascript structures with minimum size output.
+This implementation is intended to write and read complex ES6+ Javascript structures with minimum size output, and be easy to extend.
 It has the capability to read CBOR it didn't generate itself, but that's not the primary intention.
+It's a lot lighter than [cbor-x](https://github.com/kriszyp/cbor-x) (cbor-x is recommended if you want a general CBOR solution).

-* AMD modules that work in browser and node.js using requirejs.
+* AMD module that works in browser and node.js using requirejs.
 * Pure, well documented, clearly structured ES6 Javascript.
 * Minimal production dependencies
 * Test suite using Mocha.